Source: Courtesy of Wikimedia Commons

 During the autumn of 1837 recourse to arms by the Patriotes appeared increasingly likely and indeed inevitable.
 On 23 October more than 5,000 people attended the Assemblée des Six Comtés at Saint-Charles-sur-Richelieu.
 On the evening of 6 November there was a violent confrontation in Montreal between members of the Doric Club and the Fils de la Liberté.
 The printing house of the Vindicator and Canadian Advertiser, the Patriote newspaper then under the editorship of Dr Edmund Bailey O’Callaghan*, was sacked and Duvernay’s establishment was threatened with a similar fate.
 On 16 November Lord Gosford issued warrants for the arrest of 26 influential Patriotes including Duvernay.
 Duvernay had been warned that his arrest was imminent and had fled by the time the bailiffs made their appearance at the printing house of La Minerve.
 Before leaving Montreal he entrusted his newspaper to Phelan and to the printer François Lemaître, but only one issue came out after his departure.

 Duvernay was appointed an officer of a small Patriote battalion and took part in the battle of Moore’s Corner (Saint-Armand-Station) on 6 Dec.
 1837.
-The Patriotes, who were too few in number to face up to their adversaries, abandoned their two cannon and their rifles and fled.
+The Patriotes, who were too few in number to face up to their adversaries, abandoned their two cannons and their rifles and fled.
 Duvernay found refuge in the United States, where he lived in turn at Swanton and St Albans, Vt, Rouses Point, N.Y., and Burlington, Vt.
 Although he encountered numerous difficulties in obtaining the necessary printing equipment, he managed to start a newspaper at Burlington in 1839.
 “We declare in advance that we shall spare no one,” he announced in a prospectus.
 The first issue of Le Patriote canadien came out on 7 August.
 One of Papineau’s sons, Louis-Joseph-Amédée, contributed a few articles to the paper.
 As he did not receive authorization from the new governor, Charles Edward Poulett Thomson*, to distribute his paper by mail in Lower Canada and as the exiles were poor, scattered, and dwindling in number, Duvernay was forced to cease publication on 5 Feb.
 1840.
 Exile then became harder and harder for him to bear.
 He had always been partial to liquor and now began to drink to excess.
 “I sometimes consign to the devil the whole business of politics and all those who have plunged us into this abyss,” he confided to his Montreal colleague, printer Louis Perrault*, who had returned to Lower Canada from exile the year before.
 During the summer of 1840 he even considered going to work for the American Board of Customs.
 At the beginning of May 1841 Ignace Bourget*, the bishop of Montreal, travelling to New York, met him at Burlington.
 As spokesman for the exiles, Duvernay requested that French Canadian priests be sent to minister to them.
 The bishop replied that he was edified by the religious sentiments of Duvernay, who prior to the rebellion had none the less agreed to publish anti-clerical writings.
 In October 1841 it was the turn of Charles-Auguste-Marie-Joseph de Forbin-Janson*, the bishop of Nancy and Toul in France and a famous preacher, to pay him a visit.
 Soon afterwards Duvernay presided at the meeting of the French Canadians of Burlington to discuss the possibility of building a Catholic church in that town.
 At a time when most of the exiles had returned home, Duvernay, despite the advice of a number of people, insisted on remaining in the United States.
 “You can . . . rest assured,” he claimed, “that nothing prevents my returning to Canada, except a sense of honour that must come before personal interest.”
 In fact, however, he was delaying more for financial reasons than political ones.
 He had lost everything.
 The venture of Le Patriote canadien had proved disastrous.
 The printing shop of La Minerve had suffered a good deal of pillaging.
 Joseph Lettoré had disclosed to him that within a few days of his departure from Montreal “people were vying with one another to see who could steal the most.”
 Furthermore, those responsible for collecting money owing to him had met with scant success.

 Louis-Hippolyte La Fontaine* was emerging as Papineau’s successor, and he could not manage without the support of a newspaper.
 His organizers therefore contacted Duvernay, recognized for his talent and ability to run a newspaper, and invited him to revive La Minerve.
 After some evasive delays, Duvernay accepted the offer and returned to Montreal in 1842.
 On 9 September La Minerve again appeared, proclaiming that it would not deviate from its former principles but would adapt to the circumstances in which the country found itself.
 Protesting against some injustices in the Act of Union, the paper supported La Fontaine’s reform party and the principle of ministerial responsibility.
 Duvernay no longer produced books in his shop, which was now at the corner of Rue Sainte-Vincent and Rue Sainte-Thérèse.
 He concentrated on producing La Minerve, which became once more the most important and influential French paper in Montreal, as well as on organizing the Association Saint-Jean-Baptiste.
 At the beginning of 1843 he was asked to re-establish this society, but in fact there is no record that one had existed before the rebellion.
 Duvernay had instituted a national celebration and organized a banquet, not a society, in 1834.
 However, Montrealers spoke in 1843 of reorganizing a society, and, on Duvernay’s initiative, the Association Saint-Jean-Baptiste de Montréal was constituted on 9 June during an impressive meeting held at the Marché Sainte-Anne.
 Duvernay was appointed coordinating commissioner, a key post which put the responsibility for current matters in his hands and allowed him to give the society its guidelines and objectives.
 The charter, obtained in 1849, stipulated that this charitable organization had been established with the object of aiding and helping people of French origin and contributing to their moral and social progress.
 The Association Saint-Jean-Baptiste de Montréal counted in its ranks most prominent French Canadians, many of whom had been Patriotes in 1837 and had later come over to La Fontaine’s party.
 Some young people, who were more radical, found that they could not promote their ideas within Duvernay’s society and decided in 1844 to create the Institut Canadien [see Jean-Baptiste-Éric Dorion*].